OpenNuvoton/ML_YOLO/Yolo-Fastest-darknet/README.md

 -  We offer an easy UI notebook `yolo-fastest-usage.ipynb` for training, testing and deployment of tflite.

 ## Build
 - The built exe `darknet.exe` or `darknet_no_gpu.exe` are in the folders already and we offer some maybe missing dlls.
-However, if it doesn't work or using different GPU(RTX 3070~3090), the rebuild is needed.
+However, if it doesn't work or using different GPU(RTX 3070~3090/ RTX 40 series), the rebuild is needed.
 - The build steps is from here [AlexeyAB/darknet](https://github.com/AlexeyAB/darknet).
 Some issue you may encounter is here `Yolo-Fastest-darknet/training_demo/darknet_cpu_install_win10.txt` or `darknet_gpu_install_win10.txt`.

 ## Usage